crystal-lang/crystal-website/_posts/2023-11-08-changes-in-the-teams.md

 release_notes: false
 ---

 The [conference](/events/2023-crystal-berlin) was a pivoting time for the Crystal Team —the team that works for Crystal at [Manas](https://manas.tech)— and the Core Team —the team that governs Crystal.
 For the Crystal Team, it meant the last event and posting by —now former— Crystal Community Manager, [Mekhla Mukherjee](https://www.linkedin.com/in/mekhla-mukherjee/).
 Mekhla has done a terrific job building the Ambassadors Program, helping organize the conference, and taking care of the general communications of the project.
-Unfortunately, the funding to keep a full-time position on communication for the program run out, so we are now back to the previous model of communication.
-Beta Ziliani will take care of the Ambassadors Program, and the communications will be handled by the team or an external party in a by-the-hour basis.

-We want to take the time to thank Mekhla once again for her work.
-She will be missed by the team.

-To end this communication on a positive note, in the conference we had the visit of Stephanie, also known in the community as RX14, a former Core Team member.
-If you watched the panel discussion, you might remember her participation in it.
-We invited her back, and we are thrilled to announce her acceptance.
+Unfortunately, the funding for a full-time Community Manager has run out.
+We'll continue the community and communication efforts that we initiated in the past months.
+Beta Ziliani takes over as coordinator of the Ambassadors Program.

+Thank you Mekhla, once again for your work in the Crystal community.
+We'll miss you.

+On a positive note, Stephanie Wilde-Hobbs ([RX14](https://github.com/RX14)) is (re-)joining the Core Team.
+She has a great understanding of the language and is a valuable voice for future developments, as shown in her participation in the panel discussion at CrystalConf.
+A couple years ago she had already been an active member.
 So, welcome back Stephie!